fasterize/fasterize-web-extension/README.md

 # Release

-You need to have `hub` installed to do the release.
+You need to have `hub` installed to do the release and grunt `npm install -g grunt`

 On OSX, just run `brew install hub`.
 On Ubuntu :